Vivian-Xie/Interactive-Lab-Hub/Lab 3/README.md

 This is a music guessing game that uses a Raspberry Pi.
 Players listen to song clips and try to guess the song name by speaking to the system.

+Game Logic (with physical control)
+1. System plays 5–10s music intro (Playing).
+2. Player may press Button A to Pause/Resume the clip at any time (for freeze/think moments).
+3. Player speaks the song title (Listening).
+4. Speech is transcribed → compared with answer list (Processing → Feedback).
+5. Logs user responses and freeze events for dataset analysis.

 The system includes:
 - Raspberry Pi: Main controller
 - Speaker and Web Camera